 The debtor may also attempt to run and hide in the bankruptcy court.
 To be protected from this unpleasant turn of events, it pays to retain a collection attorney who also understands the bankruptcy process.
-Our firm has experience in both State court collection proceedings and federal bankruptcy proceedings.
+We have experience in both State court collection proceedings and federal bankruptcy proceedings.

 Our fee arrangements include hourly rate, straight contingency, or a combination of the two.
 Fee arrangements are discussed during the initial consultation, customized to fit the facts and circumstances of a particular matter, and ultimately memorialized in a retainer agreement.5.
 What is the likelihood of actually recovering money from a debtor?

 Every businessperson who contacts us ask this question.
 In truth, the answer depend upon numerous factors, including the following:

 - How old is the receivable at issue;